The John Gogian Family Foundation supports organizations whose mission is to provide services and solutions for

 - General operating support for organizations

-- Which have received JGFF funding a minimum of two times
+- That have received JGFF funding a minimum of two times

 - Whose mission is aligned with the Foundation’s program areas